 - Standard Curve

-Background: Glutathione (L-γ-glutamyl-L-cysteinylglycine; GSH) is the highest concentration non-protein thiol in mammalian cells and is present in concentrations of 0.5 – 10 mM.
+Glutathione (L-γ-glutamyl-L-cysteinyl glycine; GSH) is the highest concentration of non-protein thiol in mammalian cells and is present in concentrations of 0.5 – 10 mM.
 GSH is a tripeptide molecule.
-It contains a peptide linkage between the amine group of cysteine and the carboxyl group of the glutamate side-chain.
+It contains a peptide linkage between the amine group of cysteine and the carboxyl group of the glutamate side chain.
 It is an antioxidant, preventing damage to important cellular components caused by reactive oxygen species.
 Enzymes convert Glutathione to its oxidized form, glutathione disulfide (GSSG).
 By serving as an electron donor, Glutathione reduces disulfide bonds formed within cytoplasmic proteins to cysteines.
 Its reduced form is most common since glutathione reductase is constitutive and inducible upon oxidative stress.
-The ratio of reduced glutathione to oxidized glutathione within cells is often used as a measure of cellular toxicity.
+Investigators use the ratio of reduced Glutathione to oxidized Glutathione within cells to measure cellular toxicity.